homeshell/demo-projects-python/README.md

 - Correct and consistent spacing, following PEP8 guidelines.
 - Concise naming conventions that are descriptive and consistent with PEP8.
 - Comments that explain code and are consistent with PEP8 guidelines.
-- Complete error handling.
+- Error handling.
-- Multiple functions.
+- Functions.
-- Program's use of data involves advanced data management.
+- Nested loops and advanced data management.
 - Concise use of repetition structures.
-Has no unnecessary repetitions.